DMChernowitz/HaringEscherCPsat/README.md

 | y=2 | .   | .   | R   | R   | O   | O   | . |
 | y=3 | .   | R   | R   | R   | O   | O   | . |

+There are two tricky bits:
+1. We can only use tile foldings that fit entirely in the chunk.
+There may be points not covered by any possible tile, and then the chunk is infeasible a priori.
-The tricky bit, is that there isn't always a solution to the set covering problem on any chunk, with the available tile foldings.
+2. Even if we cover all grid points with at least one prospective tile, there isn't always a solution to the set covering problem that has only one tile on each grid point, and a tile over all required points.
 If we reach a chunk in the algorithm that has no solution, we must backtrack to the previous chunk, and move to the next solution on that previous chunk.
 Then the set of grid points on the current chunk will change, and we can attempt to solve again.

 This calls for a recursive algorithm that performs a depth first search.
 Starting from a certain depth, we can attempt to solve with the right edge straight, with only required points, and `S_O` empty: